 McGaw Clinical Scholars Programs

-In an effort to offer residents and fellows a broad educational experience, McGaw has worked to develop clinical scholar programs for those housestaff with specialized interests and anticipated career paths.
+To offer residents and fellows a broad educational experience, McGaw Medical Center has developed clinical scholar programs for those housestaff with specialized interests and anticipated career paths.

-For more information, including eligibility, approval requirements information and application information visit the McGaw Bioethics Clinical Scholars Program Page.
+For more information – including eligibility, approval requirements information and application information – visit the McGaw Bioethics Clinical Scholars page.

-The McGaw Health Equity and Advocacy Clinical Scholars Program is a two-year program that is open to call McGaw trainees (residents and fellows, PGY-2 and above) and provides them with the knowledge and skills to identify and address health inequities among their patients and communities.
+Health Equity & Advocacy Clinical Scholars is a two-year program open to all McGaw trainees (residents and fellows, PGY-2 and above) that provides them with the knowledge and skills to identify and address health inequities among their patients and communities.

 - To improve trainees' knowledge of social determinants of health and health equity